netxms/netxms-doc/admin/data-collection.rst

 If you turn on this flag, NetXMS server will use custom schedule for collecting DCI values instead of fixed intervals.
 This schedule can be configured on the :guilabel:`Schedule` page.
 Advanced schedule consists of one or more records;
-each representing desired data collection time in :term:`cron`-style format.
+each representing desired data collection time in cron-style format.
 Record has five fields, separated by spaces: minute, hour, day of month, month, and day of week.